smin95/ggsem/README.md

 The Shiny app can be initiated online using the link: https://smin95.shinyapps.io/ggsem_shiny/.

-It can also be started locally in RStudio:
+It can also be started locally in RStudio (it runs faster):

 ``` r
 ggsem::launch()